Monicakodali/SEPROJECT/Sprints/Sprint3/Sprint3.md

 ## Completed Stories
 #49 As a user, I would like to create an account.
 #52 As a user, I want to be able to leave a review on the establishment.
+#55 As a user, I would like to be able to log into my account.